This is the same blog article posted here on the Microsoft Tech Community website.

 Optimizing images has always been an important component of preparing images as part of a traditional Remote Desktop Services (RDS) infrastructure or virtual desktop infrastructure (VDI).
 Optimizing session hosts, in particular, can increase user density and eventually lower costs.

-With the Virtual Desktop Optimization Tool, you can optimize your Windows 10, version 2004 multi- and single-session deployments in Windows Virtual Desktop.
+With the Virtual Desktop Optimization Tool, you can optimize your Windows 10, version 2004 multi- and single-session deployments in Azure Virtual Desktop.

 Windows 10 multi-session image name change

 As noted in recent announcements, Office 365 ProPlus is now Microsoft 365 apps for Enterprise.
 With this name change, we have updated the Azure Virtual Desktop image names in Azure Marketplace.
 As a result, when you are looking for an image in the Azure Marketplace image gallery, you should begin by selecting Windows 10 Enterprise multi-session, version 2004 + Microsoft 365 Apps – Gen1 as your baseline image

 How the Virtual Desktop Optimization Tool works

 The (Windows) Virtual Desktop Optimization Tool disables services in the operating system that you most likely won’t need for your Azure Virtual Desktop session host.
 To make sure that your line-of-business (LOB) applications continue running as they should, there are some preliminary steps that should first performed.

 Note: There are settings default disabled when you run the scrip out of the box such as AppX Packages for the Windows Calculator.
 We strongly suggest analyzing the tool via the JSON files that include the default settings.
 This also gives you the opportunity to enable them before running the tool so they remain untouched.
 I’ll explain more about this later on in the article.

 The full list of enhancements for native Windows services will be available soon.
 Bookmark Run and tune your Remote Desktop Services environment for the latest updates.